alexzanotti/milestone_project_3/README.md

 ## Recruiter Applicant Edit Responsiveness
 - The width of the Applicant Details form increases as the screen size decreases

-## Recruiter Edit Page
+## Contact Page
-- a return to recruiter page button is presented, which takes the recruiter to the recruiter page
-- a form is presented, which is pre-populated with the listing details
+- The contact page contains a form that the user is able to complete.
+It asked for their Name, Email, Query Type and Message.
-- an edit listing button is at the bottom of the form, which will update an data and return the user to the Recruiter page
+- At the bottom of the contact form, there is a send button, which sends the email to the administrators and redirects the user to the contact sent page

-## Recruiter Edit Responsiveness
-- The width of the listing Details form increases as the screen size decreases

-## Recruiter List Page
-- a listing form is presented, which allows the recruiter to enter data for the job listing

-## Recruiter List Responsiveness
-- The width of the listing Details form increases as the screen size decreases

-## Recruiter Listed Page
+## Contact Sent Page
 - A confirmation message is displayed to the user
 - a return to homepage button is presented, redirecting the user to the home page
+- a applicants page button is presented, redirecting the user to the applicants page
 - a recruitment page button is presented, redirecting the user to the recruiter page
-- a contact page button is presented, redirecting the user to the contact page

-## Recruiter Listed Responsiveness
+## Contact Sent Responsiveness
 - The buttons are block displayed for small screens